lgjenqui/CSC495-DevOpsProject/status_report_2.md

   - PR for the change: https://github.ncsu.edu/CSC519-lgjenqui-jjohn6-sjstone3/CSC519-Project/pull/30

 - Reviewed PRs of Luke and Sam.
+- Most of the things assigned to me is dependent on the Kubernetes setup for canary release.
+Hence, more work and effort is reserved for the final submission.

 **Next Steps:**
 - Work on getting Github Actions to run Kubespray docker (Sam)